-English private banks have as long and distinguished a history as any Swiss bank.
+English private banks have an as long and distinguished history as any Swiss bank.
 The earliest banks date back to the reign of Charles II.
 These banks are strictly for High Net Worth Individuals, yet they are much more than a place to keep your cash.
 They all employ experienced wealth managers who are there to help a lottery winner grow his or her wealth.
-Amongst the many services that these wealth mangers perform are accounting & tax planning, estate planning, will drafting services as well as other financial matters that require expert advice.
+Amongst the many services that these wealth managers perform are accounting & tax planning, estate planning, will drafting services as well as other financial matters that require expert advice.

-Not only for individuals, private banks also service large companies and corporations.
+Not only for individuals, but private banks also service large companies and corporations.
 If you win your millions as part of a syndicate it might be a good idea for everyone in the group to all bank at the same establishment.
 This way you can all be sure of personal, professional and consistent advice, designed to ensure that you keep hold of your share.

 Is My Money Protected in a Private Bank?

 Assuming that you use a private bank that is registered in the UK (of course you will) your money is protected in the same way as at a high street equivalent.
 The Financial Services Compensation Scheme (FSCS) covers any money held in savings products (including any interest) in all banks up to £85,000.
 However, as many of Englands most famous private banks have been trading for over 300 years there is little chance of the FSCS ever being called upon.